MarkWilcock/Python-ML-Course/20 Datasets.md

 # Datasets ued in the Course

+to do: add these datasets if and when used.
+* kaggle: credit card fraud, email spam, house prices, cooking ingredients,...
+* scikit-learn: diabetes

 The lab exercises and tutorial in the course use several datasets.
 Some of these are inbuilt datasets in the scikit-learn packgae.
-Other are in the data folder of this repo.  here is a brief description of each, and a link for further information
+Other are in the data folder of this repo.
+Here is a brief description of each, and a link for further information.

 ## Bank Churn Dataset